ml-tooling/opyrator/README.md

 docker run -p 8080:8080 my-opyrator-image:latest
 ```

 Running your Opyrator within this Docker image has the advantage that only a single port is required to be exposed.
-The speration between UI and API is done via URL paths: `http://localhost:8080/api` (API); `http://localhost:8080/ui` (UI).
+The separation between UI and API is done via URL paths: `http://localhost:8080/api` (API); `http://localhost:8080/ui` (UI).
 The UI is automatically configured to use the API for all function calls.

 _WIP: This feature is not finalized yet.
 You can track the progress and vote for the feature [here](#TODO)._

 ### PEX Export

-In addition to the ZIP export, Opyrator also provides the capability to export to a PEX file.
+Opyrator also provides the capability to export to a PEX file.
 [PEX](https://github.com/pantsbuild/pex) is a tool to create self-contained executable Python environments that contain all relevant python dependencies.

 ```bash
 opyrator export my_opyrator:hello_world --pex my-opyrator.pex